‘Primed’ For Food Allergy At Birth?

 Future research may involve studying lifestyle habits of moms-to-be during pregnancy, including diet, to understand why the babies developed hyperactive immune cells

-This entry was posted in Allergies on March 7, 2016 by Baz Team.
+This entry was posted in Allergies on March 7, 2016 by Bobbie Byrd.

 Patient Education